junkoda/cola_halo/README.md

 % make
 ```

-should compile the code and create the exectuable `cola_halo`.
+should compile the code and create the executable `cola_halo`.

 # Run